 Taylor Mazer graduated Kendall College of Art and Design in 2012 with a BFA in illustration and has gone on to win various awards such as Best of Show at the Rockford Art Museum Greenwich Village Art Fair and Best in Show and the Mayor’s Award at the Penrod Arts Fair.

 Tefari has stayed in the Ann Arbor Area and currently runs a photography studio in Ypsilanti, Michigan.

 "I really really loved being in the Emerging artists group at the Ann Arbor Street Art Fair.
 It was an amazing way to learn the skills needed to run my own booth the following year as an actual artist in the same fair.
 I learned how to interact with guests in the booth and I got to meet other artists participating in the fair.
 My current career does not really reflect my experience in the fair, however, I am still very grateful for my experience as an Emerging Artist."

 Austen has continued to create and has had his art displayed at Grand Rapids City Hall and the Charles H. Wright museum.
-He continues to attend art fairs will be returning to the Ann Arbor Art Fair this year in booth A114.
+He continues to show in gallery exhibitions and art fairs around Michigan.

 Janelle graduated from the College for Creative Studies in 2008 with a Bachelor of Fine Art.
 She continues to attend various art fairs and has her work for sale in a number of different galleries.

 Cody has both a bachelor’s degree in illustration from the College for Creative Studies and a Master of Fine Arts from the Kendall College of Art and Design and is now a full time painter.